tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/wapt-get.ini.rst

 Overriding settings of *upload* functions
 -----------------------------------------

-It's possible do override :command:`upload` commands to define a particular behavior when uploading packages.
+It's possible to override :command:`upload` commands to define a particular behavior when uploading packages.
 It's possible for example to upload packages on several repositories, or via another protocol, etc.